-- Assign responsibility for all actions agreed - 15.
-Review and implement staffing contingency plans - 16.
-Discuss whether a site visit is required by Public Health - 17.
+15. Review and implement staffing contingency plans

+- 16. Discuss whether a site visit is required by Public Health - 17.
 Determine the frequency of OCT meetings

-18. Ensure that the incident is promptly reported to HPSC and surveillance details entered onto the computerized infectious disease reporting system (CIDR)
+18. Ensure that the incident is promptly reported to the Health Protection Surveillance Centre (HPSC) and surveillance details entered onto the Computerised Infectious Disease Reporting System (CIDR)